rjsalamanca/ppl-tracker/README.md

 # PPL_Tracker

 PPL is short for Push Pull Legs.
 This project was created to be a personal tracker for my Push Pull Legs workout cycle.
 As I've been working on this tracker, I've added features that turned in into a full on workout tracker.
-You're able to create multiple workout routines and you're able to do multiple workouts per day.
+You're able to create multiple workout routines and you're able to track multiple workouts per day.

 ```